Cobalt Robotics Introduces a (Mostly) Autonomous Mobile Security Robot

 Finding a viable business case for a commercial mobile robot is very tricky.
-At this point, the most you can realistically expect from a reliable and affordable autonomous platform is the ability to navigate in a semi-structured pre-mapped environment, which Savioke (to take one example) has managed to do with its delivery robots for hotels.
-Despite the fact that robots can do work for businesses, it’s been difficult to identify use-cases where they can be valuable enough that said businesses will pay money to use them.
+At this point, the most you can realistically expect from a reliable and affordable autonomous platform is the ability to navigate in a semistructured premapped environment, which Savioke (to take one example) has managed to do with its delivery robots for hotels.
+Despite the fact that robots can do work for businesses, it’s been difficult to identify use cases where they can be valuable enough that said businesses will pay money to use them.

 Today, Cobalt Robotics (a startup based in Palo Alto, Calif.) is announcing an autonomous mobile robot designed for indoor security applications that can “work alongside human guards to provide better security than people can do alone.”

-The key realization here is that security guards spend the vast majority of their time doing almost nothing, and even in a worst case scenario (like someone trying to break in, or a fire or other serious problem), their primary responsibility is making the right phone call as quickly as possible as opposed to dealing with the situation directly.
+The key realization here is that security guards spend the vast majority of their time doing almost nothing, and even in a worst-case scenario (like someone trying to break in, or a fire or other serious problem), their primary responsibility is making the right phone call as quickly as possible as opposed to dealing with the situation directly.
 In general, a security guard needs to be able to walk around a building checking on things, occasionally interact with humans in a limited capacity, and (this is the most important thing) notice if anything unusual is going on and tell someone about it.

 Cobalt’s robot is able to do all of these things.
-It can navigate around pre-mapped areas in buildings, it can recognize people and read badges, and it has a pile of sensors (day-night cameras, lidar, microphone array, RFID and badge readers, and even smoke and CO2 detectors) that helps it to recognize potential security issues (unauthorized people, open doors and windows) and hazards (suspicious items, moved items, water leaks) and flag them for review.
+It can navigate around premapped areas in buildings, it can recognize people and read badges, and it has a pile of sensors (day-night cameras, lidar, microphone array, RFID and badge readers, and even smoke and CO2 detectors) that helps it to recognize potential security issues (unauthorized people, open doors and windows) and hazards (suspicious items, moved items, water leaks) and flag them for review.

-Cobalt was founded by Erik Schluntz, a former engineer at SpaceX, and Travis Deyle, who’s written for IEEE Spectrum in the past and comes from Georgia Tech’s Healthcare Robotics Lab by way (most recently) of Google X. The Cobalt team has enough background and experience with robots to know that, while autonomy is important, having the option for a human in the loop can solve a lot of problems, so it’s easy for a remote operator to hop into the robot and control it via telepresence whenever necessary.
+Cobalt was founded by Erik Schluntz, a former engineer at SpaceX, and Travis Deyle, who’s written for IEEE Spectrum in the past and comes from Georgia Tech’s Healthcare Robotics Lab by way (most recently) of Google X. The Cobalt team has enough background and experience with robots to know that while autonomy is important, having the option for a human in the loop can solve a lot of problems, so it’s easy for a remote operator to hop into the robot and control it via telepresence whenever necessary.

 We should note that there are other robots in this space already—namely, Knightscope, which makes a very imposing security robot.
-Knightscope is taking a bit of a different approach, with a large and heavy platform that uses minimal HRI elements and is (if that Velodyne on top is any indication) quite expensive.
+Knightscope is taking a bit of a different approach, with a large and heavy platform that uses minimal HRI (human-robot interaction) elements and is—if that Velodyne on top is any indication—quite expensive.
 Knightscope can operate outside, which is certainly an advantage, and it seems more likely that it might scare away any baddies, but Cobalt isn’t really interested in the scare factor—for Cobalt, it’s more about detection and then making sure the right people know what’s going on in a timely manner, and having a robot that people will be comfortable working around.

 Comfort is another key differentiator that Cobalt has been working on.
 The overall form and appearance of the robot come from Swiss designer Yves Béhar, who came up with something that (rather refreshingly) incorporates a lot of soft, tactile fabric rather than plastic and metal.
 “We decided that the robot should not adopt a humanoid personality,” Béhar said in a statement.
 “Instead, it should aesthetically align with the furniture and décor of the office environment.”